8go/matrix-commander/README.md

                         skipped entirely before the 'send' which will improve performance.
   --output OUTPUT       This option decides on how the output is presented.
-                        Currently offered choices are: 'human', 'raw' and 'raw-details'.
+                        Currently offered choices are: 'text', 'json' and 'json-max'.
 Provide one of these choices.
-The default is 'human'.
+The default is 'text'.
 If you want to use the default, then there is no need to use this option.
-If you have chosen 'human', the output will be formatted with the intention to be consumed by humans, i.e. readable text.
-If you have chosen 'raw-details', the output will be formatted as close to the data provided by the matrix-nio API.
+If you have chosen 'text', the output will be formatted with the intention to be consumed by humans, i.e. readable text.
+If you have chosen 'json-max', the output will be formatted as close to the data provided by the matrix-nio API.
 This output might have a lot more details and in most cases will be processed by other programs rather than read by humans.
-Option 'raw' is similar to 'raw-details' in format, but the amount is reduced to a sensible amount.
-In most cases will be processed by other programs rather than read by humans. ----- The '--output' option is only partially implemented yet.
+Option 'json' is similar to 'json-max' in format, but the amount is reduced to a sensible amount.
+In most cases it will be processed by other programs rather than read by humans. ----- The '--output' option is only partially implemented yet.
 Over time more and more functions